THE 1881 VOCATIONAL SCHOOL

 WHY WE SERVE

-The 1881 Independent School was formed to address the deficiencies in education within the African American community in New Orleans.
+The 1881 Vocational School was formed to address the deficiencies in education within the African American community in New Orleans.
 Data from the Urban League of Louisiana’s 2018 Advancing Educational Equity Report shows that only 19.7% of African American 3rd-8th graders are performing at or above mastery (see graph below).
 However, the same report shows that African American graduation rates are at 70.7%.

 Historically, test grades at the 3rd-8th grade have been used to predict the trajectory of students by the 12th grade.
 1881 believes that there is a discrepancy between the percentage of African American 3rd – 8th grade students performing at mastery on the LEAP test and the African American high school graduation rate.
 It is improbable that New Orleans Public Schools were able to address these deficiencies in such a short time before high school graduation.
 However, it is probable that high school graduation rates are increasing while academic proficiency is not.